Palm wine

-What: Homemade fish dip—usually made with smoked kingfish, mackerel, trout, amberjack, or marlin—that resembles tuna salad but tastes way better: smoky and smooth, with occasional spice if jalapeños or pepperoncinis are tossed in.
-Usually served with saltine crackers and lemon.
+If you order smoked fish dip in Southeast Florida, you will receive a homemade fish dip—usually made with smoked kingfish, mackerel, trout, amberjack, or marlin—that resembles tuna salad but tastes even better: smoky and smooth, with occasional spice if jalapeños or pepperoncinis are tossed in.
+It is usually served with saltine crackers and lemon.
+This menu mainstay is a must if you see it, and you will—it’s seen just as often on pub menus as in seafood restaurants.

 Where: Hurricane Alley (529 E. Ocean Ave., map) in Boynton Beach serves a fantastic marlin dip in fun, casual surrounds.